-Dr. Johnson is associate director of the IDRA EAC-South, leading the center’s technical assistance and professional development pertaining to diversity, cultural competency and disproportional disciplinary actions against students of color.
+Dr. Johnson directs the IDRA EAC-South, spearheading its work in assisting states and school districts to protect students’ civil rights and provide equal educational opportunities for all students.
+She leadis the center’s technical assistance and professional development pertaining to diversity, cultural competency and disproportional disciplinary actions against students of color.
 The IDRA EAC-South builds bridges among administrators, teachers, parents, students and community members so that all stakeholders can find that common higher ground where all students will benefit regardless of race, sex or national origin.
 The IDRA EAC-South is one of four federally-funded centers that provide technical assistance and training at the request of school districts and other responsible governmental agencies to build capacity of local educators to ensure a more equitable learning environment for all students.

 Dr. Johnson has served public schools systems in two of Texas’ largest school districts as a classroom teacher, department chair, academic coach and district curriculum specialist for mathematics.
 During her service, she has designed and developed several technology-infused math intervention programs for students struggling to master competencies required to meet expectations on state assessments.